Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: QoC and Expected Behavior

+The first step in our evaluation of QoC is to verify its ability to accurately characterize cellular performance.
+We are particularly interested in its ability to distinguish fine-grained network behavior such as temporal (in)stability at varying timescales.
+Hence, in this section, we apply QoC to the seven synthetic scenarios to evaluate QoC representation of performance timeseries with different temporal patterns. \ignore{ In Section~\ref{sec:parameters}, we analyze the sensitivity of QoC KPIs to the Usability Threshold and other parameters.
+We study the spatial aggregation properties, and in particularly the preservation of per-location stability differences, in Section~\ref{sec:aggregation}.
+In our evaluation, we utilize different combinations of the synthetic and real-network datasets, in each case basing our analysis on the dataset(s) that can be explore the research goal.
+Because the Usability Threshold is a benchmark can be applied to any performance requirement of interest, we demonstrate its application to both download speed and latency. }

-We evaluate the QoC framework by analyzing the KPI characterizations of the synthetic and production network datasets and the ability of the spatial aggregations to represent coverage in larger regions; then in Section~\ref{sec:spatial_implementation}, we evaluate the sensitivity of QoC to data sparsity.
-Each KPI captures a distinct aspect of network stability and is measured on different scales and units.
-We retain raw units to preserve interpretability, when required; otherwise, we apply standard normalization techniques~\cite{min_max, log_transform}, using natural log transformation and min–max scaling to map all KPIs to a common [0,1] interval, to enable direct comparison and joint analysis.
-For consistency in interpretation between QoC KPIs (higher scores denote better performance), we invert the normalized Variability KPI (1 - V) and utilize this value in our plots.
-Our analysis demonstrates the ability of the KPIs to characterize fine-grained network behavior, an ability that commonly used average performance and availability measures lack.
-Further, we show that no single KPI consistently captures differences in all network scenarios, but together the KPIs present a detailed picture of network QoC.
+Each KPI is measured on different scales and with units; we retain the raw units to interpret coverage quality.
+For visual clarity, we apply standard normalization techniques~\cite{min_max, log_transform}, using natural log transformation and min–max scaling to map all KPIs to a common [0,1] interval.
+This facilitates direct comparison and joint analysis.
+For consistency in interpretation between QoC KPIs, we ensure higher scores denote better performance.
+Therefore, we invert the normalized Variability KPI to (1 - V) and utilize this value in our plots.